rekalogika/rekalogika.dev/docs/rekapager/10-troubleshooting.md

 ## Slow First (and Last) Page

-If only the first (and last) page feels slower than the rest, usually it is because the query requires further optimization.
+If you are using keyset pagination, but the first (and last) page feels slower than the rest, usually it is because the query requires further optimization.

 A common example: